Hi-Vis Clothing for Warehousing and Logistics: What Amazon, UPS & DHL Suppliers Get Right

 **For visitor management:**

-One-size-fits-most visitor vests in a visually distinctive format (often orange or a different yellow tone from worker vests) are used for temporary site visitors.
+One-size-fits-most visitor vests in a visually distinctive format (often orange or a different yellow tOne from worker vests) are used for temporary site visitors.
 These are worn over street clothes and must accommodate a very wide size range.
-Hook-and-loop or simple snap front closures are standard.
-Durability requirements are lower than for daily-wear garments, but they still need to meet Class 1 or Class 2 standards for the areas visitors access.
+Hook-and-loop or simple snap front closures are Standard.
+Durability requirements are lower than for daily-wear garments, but they still need to meet Class 1 or Class 2 Standards for the areas visitors access.

 What the Best Logistics Workwear Programs Have in Common